-ADAS hosts: Use of crop sensing in field vegetable and potato crops
+ADAS hosted: Use of crop sensing in field vegetable and potato crops

-This event will showcase the use of crop sensing in field vegetable and potato crops.
+This event showcased the use of crop sensing in field vegetable and potato crops.

-Agri-TechE hosts: REAP Conference 2020: From micro-scape to landscape – innovating at the frontier
+Agri-TechE hosted: REAP Conference 2020: From micro-scape to landscape – innovating at the frontier

 Managing complexity is the biggest challenge for agriculture, as every variable – from the microbes in the soil to global weather patterns – can impact productivity, profitability and sustainability.